ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ### Security Mechanism Comparison

+This table summarizes how nonce and CSRF tokens are used to secure the authentication flow, showing where each component is stored and validated:

 | Security Element | What's Compared | Source 1 (Session store key) | Source 2 | Purpose |
 | --- | --- | --- | --- | --- |
 | Nonce | nonce_token | nonce_id in state parameter  | Embedded in ID token | Verifies ID token is specific to this authentication request |